taishi-hashimoto/bpadmm/README.md

 # bpadmm

-This is a Python/Rust library that implements a solver for the Compressed Sensing on underdetermined linear systems.
+This is a Python library that implements a solver for the Compressed Sensing on underdetermined linear systems.
 It is based on the Basis Pursuit with Alternating Direction Method of Multipliers (BP-ADMM).

 Methodologies are briefly explained in [doc/intro_cs.ipynb](doc/intro_cs.ipynb).